Refreshed, Reset, Ready to Go

 • Location of Walk: home to downtown, Guthrie, OK

-• Object Collected: magnolia leaf
+• Magpie: magnolia leaf

 The Magnolia Seed Pod